joclement/watson-overtime/README.md

 ## Usage

 Generate a `watson report` in JSON format.
-This command e.g. generates a watson report for the current for the project `PROJECT`.
+This command e.g. generates a watson report for the project `PROJECT`.
 Pipe the output to `watson-overtime`:
 ```bash
 watson report -w -p PROJECT --json | watson-overtime